 Plato's writings--like no other--provide us with a clear understanding of the salient aspects of the world of deliberate ignorance, delusion, and tyranny.
 We read Plato's dialogues to see how we can struggle against soul-destroying ignorance in our present experience.

 The manner in which Plato attacks the false world of delusion and oppression is extraordinary and contains subtleties which require our careful study.
 Plato created short dramas in which representatives of the two worlds meet to do battle--this is one of the major elements within his dialogues.
 He set the stage for his struggle against tyranny and laid out the terms of the discourse.
 This is essential because the actual members of the world of delusion and oppression--then and now--never enter an arena where they're required to present their true beliefs or values.
-A David Rockefeller, a Jim Baker, a Karl Rove, a Henry Kissinger, a John McCain, or a Barack Obama never allow themselves to get into a situation where they would be forced to speak the truth.
+A David Rockefeller, a Jim Baker, a Karl Rove, a Henry Kissinger, a John McCain, or a Donald Trump never allow themselves to get into a situation where they would be forced to speak the truth.
 So, to do battle against them, we must create our own universe of discourse.

 The Laser of Philosophical Discernment Within Plato's Dialogues

 The structure of Plato's dialogues indicates their genius: we gain an understanding of fundamental concepts by bringing into dialectical juxtaposition the most potent ideas of the false world and the best ideas of the world of truth.
 At present, we must work assiduously to understand precisely what are the bases of the world of tyranny as conceived and practiced by the demonic cabal, since in most instances they hide or obfuscate their basic tactics and strategies.